septentrio-gnss/Eridano/README.md

 ## Installation
 Eridano has been developped with the [official Arduino IDE](https://www.arduino.cc/en/software).
 Once it has been installed, the library can be easily implemented through it by:
-* Importing the library via the IDE (not available yet, needs approval from community)
+* Importing the library via the IDE (only available after approval from community)
 * Downloading the zip and importing it in the IDE (we would recommend putting it in your /library folder) You can then upload any of the examples through the IDE to the board.
 <br>